 Meaning: You know that feeling when life goes by and you just don’t care?
 You don’t really want anything, feel anything and nothing really matters.
 Sounds like the symptoms of deep depression?

 Well, for many Belarusians, it’s the way of life and philosophy they usually apply to anything that is happening in the world, country, and even their own lives.
-In fact, even statistics proves general apathy in Belarus.
+In fact, even statistics prove general apathy in Belarus.

 The Global Emotions 2018 survey named Belarusians one of the least emotional nations in the world… And we are okay with this fact, you know, whatever.